canvasxyz/canvas/docs/index.md

 [^1]: For example, if we both ran the same open-source application backed by Canvas on different servers, our applications would sync with each other.
-Applications in the browser can also sync to a server, but that's useful for other uses, like realtime chat and games.
+Applications in the browser can also sync to a server, but many other systems already support that.

 We also handle reconciliation, to guarantee that actions execute exactly the same, whenever or wherever they're received. [^2]